Feeling stuck or creatively blocked? This fun little exercise can help you tap your inner wisdom and get those creative juices flowing.

 - If it helps, make the marks quickly, so that your movements are more automatic and spontaneous.

-- If you feel like being more slow and deliberate, that’s fine, too.
+- If you feel like being slower and more deliberate, that’s fine, too.
 Just try to let it come out smoothly, without over thinking.

-- If you find yourself stopping or getting stuck, repeat to yourself: “There are no mistakes… There are no mistakes…”
+- If you find yourself stopping or getting stuck, repeat to yourself: “There are no mistakes… There are no mistakes… There are NO mistakes…”

 - Listen to music while doing the exercise.
 Choose the music intuitively.
 Don’t think too much about your choice, just put on whatever you feel drawn to.